 A home equity loan is another type of loan that uses the equity in your home as collateral.
 These are more common loans for homeowners—more lenders are willing to take a risk on borrowers who have built up equity.

-However, a big difference between home equity and bridge loans is that home equity loans must be secured before your home goes on the market.
+However, a big difference between home equity vs bridge loans is that home equity loans must be secured before your home goes on the market.
 You need to think ahead if you plan on taking out one of these.
-If you're able to, there can be many benefits.
+If you’re able to, there can be many benefits.

 Lower Rates and Fees